 And while the financial sector is not the only industry that supports London’s data centers, other industry verticals are likely to be affected similarly.
 At least some percentage of the large European companies that are currently headquartered in London (100 of the 500 largest European corporations) will also move some percentage of their data requirements back to the continent.
 There probably will be some reverse flow from Europe; ie, British data that is stored in Europe today will return to Britain.
 However, this is likely to be eclipsed by the flow into Europe over time.

 London also has some disadvantages as a data center destination.
 Like most congested hub cities, space and power are scarce resources.
 Building and running a data center in London can be expensive.
 And the UK’s power situation is a cause of concern even outside the data center industry.
-London’s broad attractiveness as a data center destination has more than compensated for these challenges so far, but could a Brexit tip the balance in favour of European hubs?
+London’s broad attractiveness as a data center destination has more than compensated for these challenges so far, but could a Brexit tip the balance in favor of European hubs?

 London also benefits from a sort of “economic gravity.”
 Its commercial draw pulls together financiers, entrepreneurs, technologists and marketers to drive growth and development in a variety of industries, with new businesses springing up around existing ones.

 A Brexit would surely weaken London’s “gravity,” but it’s unclear if it would do so sufficiently to discourage investment in data centers.
 It’s also not clear if another European city would necessarily become the commercial center of Europe.
-Rather, investment may be spread across multiple European destinations, which would favour London.
+Rather, investment may be spread across multiple European destinations, which would favor London.

 All in all, we would expect a Brexit to have a medium-term negative impact on London’s role as a business and financial center, and therefore as a destination for data center investment.
 It will also give rise to considerable uncertainty.
 But it is almost impossible to determine how significant or sustained this impact will be on the data center industry.